Home >> Doing Business in Taiwan >>Let's talk about representative office

 Tax authorities have noted that the scope of activities of many representative offices has exceeded the level of procurement or contact windows and that they also provide different levels of support to their foreign companies, such as marketing support, sales support, and support for technical issues raised by customers.
 Tax authorities believe that these activities are beyond the scope permitted by the representative office and may lead to tax and legal compliance problems.

-If the representative office is engaged in business activities, its income shall be regarded as a service fee and shall be subject to a value-added business tax and income tax.
-If there is no sales happened in the representative office, in some cases, the contribution of the representative office to the sales of the head office may be considered the sales of the representative office.
-If that happened, the representative of the representative office may be punished with a penalty of the understated of business tax and income tax.
+If the representative office is engaged in business activities, its income shall be regarded as a service fee and shall be subject to a value-added business tax and company income tax.
+Furthermore, the fund contribution to the representative office because of the sales prompt of the head office may be considered the sales of the representative office.
+Where there is no evidence of actual revenue and costs, income and revenue can be imputed to the representative office for value-added business tax and company income tax purposes on a “cost-plus” or “deemed profit” basis.

 1. The industry of the head office and business model of the representative office.

-3. The number of staffs in the representative office and functions carried out by the representative office.
+3. The number of staff in the representative office and functions carried out by the representative office.

 4. Funds received from foreign head office and how they are used.